NebulaStack-prog/NebulaStack-Hub/NS_Main_EN.md

-# NebulaStack
+# NESTIMS

-## What is NebulaStack?
+## What is NESTIMS?

-**NebulaStack (NS)** is a personal technology brand and ecosystem of projects.
+**NESTIMS (NebulaStack/NS)** is a personal technology brand and ecosystem of projects.

 The project brings together software development, artificial intelligence, research initiatives, game development, and engineering experiments within a unified space.

-The primary goal of **NebulaStack** is not only to showcase completed results but also to document the entire development journey — from the initial idea and early prototypes to fully developed products and research projects.
+The primary goal of **NESTIMS** is not only to showcase completed results but also to document the entire development journey — from the initial idea and early prototypes to fully developed products and research projects.

 ## General Information